 - Close the Enterprise Applications blade.

-- Click on the Properties node of Azure Active Directory, then copy the Directory ID to the clipboard:
+- Click on the Properties node of Azure Active Directory, then copy the Tenant ID to the clipboard:

 - Switch back to the CentreStack portal.

 - Make sure the SSO Provider drop down is set to Azure AD, then paste the Tenant Id text from the clipboard into the Azure Directory ID text box, and finally click the Save icon:

 - There are two methods to sign into CentreStack.
 The first is Identity Provider (IdP) initiated.

 - Navigate to https://myapps.microsoft.com.
 If you are using the same browser, you won't be prompted for sign in again.

 - Locate the CentreStack application you created and click on the app.

 - If you watch the address bar you will see some redirects but eventually you should be signed into the correct tenant in the CentreStack portal without being prompted for credentials.